Obstructive sleep apnoea is a condition that affects the airway and how we breathe.

 The mask and tubing should be disconnected and aired out daily.

 They should also be washed regularly (once a week or more frequently if necessary).
-To do this you will need to take the mask apart, separating the headgear parts, mask frame and soft cushion; fold over the Velcro® ends on the headgear so that they do not become frayed.
+To do this parents will need to take the mask apart, separating the headgear parts, mask frame and soft cushion; fold over the Velcro® ends on the headgear so that they do not become frayed.

-You may hand-wash these in warm soapy water, making sure that the tubing is completely under the water.
+Parents may hand-wash these in warm soapy water, making sure that the tubing is completely under the water.
 When finished, rinse all the parts well and allow to dry in the air, away from direct sunlight.

 We will be able to decide whether any equipment needs replacing and also whether it is being used properly.